lingui/js-lingui/CONTRIBUTING.md

    yarn test
    ```

-   NOTE: if you are using an IDE to run test make sure to use the right Jest config.
+   NOTE: if you are using an IDE to run the test suite make sure to use the correct Jest config.
    For unit tests use `-c scripts/jest/config.unit.js`.
-Integration tests use
+For integration tests use the
    build packages (created using `yarn release:build`) and config `-c scripts/jest/config.integration.js`.
-   See [package.json](./package.json) for more info.
+   See [package.json](./package.json) for more information.

-   If you run tests manually instead of using `yarn watch` or `yarn test` commands and your tests
+   If you run the test suite manually instead of using `yarn watch` or `yarn test` commands and your tests
    fail due to missing locale data (typically you'll get wrong number and currency formating)
    make sure you have `NODE_ICU_DATA` variable set: `NODE_ICU_DATA=node_modules/full-icu`.

-### Using development version in your project
+### Using the development version in your project

 After you successfully fix a bug or add a new feature, you most probably want
 to test it in your project as soon as possible.

 `jsLingui` uses [verdaccio](https://verdaccio.org/), a lightweight local NPM registry, to install
-local build of packages in examples.
+the local build of packages in examples.
 You can do the same in your project:

-1. Run `verdaccio` locally in docker (follow [verdaccio guide](https://verdaccio.org/docs/en/what-is-verdaccio.html)
+1. Run `verdaccio` locally in Docker (follow [verdaccio guide](https://verdaccio.org/docs/en/what-is-verdaccio.html)
    if you don't want to run it in Docker):

    ```sh
    docker run -d -it --rm --name verdaccio -p 4873:4873 verdaccio/verdaccio
    ```

-> Make sure that your verdaccio user is the same that appears in verdacio-release.js script.
+> Make sure that your verdaccio user is the same that appears in `verdacio-release.js`.

-2. Publish local build of packages to registry.
-Run local release script:
+2. Publish the local build of packages to the registry.
+Run the local release script:

    ```sh
    node ./scripts/verdaccio-release.js